yokoya-adriano/yokoya-adriano/README.md

 - 🔭 I’m currently working on web development
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on initiatives open sources
-- 🤔 I’m looking for help with react tutorials and guides
+- 🤔 I’m looking for help with NextJS tutorials and guides
 - 💬 Ask me about HTML/CSS/Javascript
 - 📫 How to reach me: https://www.linkedin.com/in/adriano-yokoya/
 - ⚡ Fun fact: I'm a super pro player GAMER!